Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Main title `Contact` should be font
   `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
-- Ensure address details are correct
+- Ensure address details are correct.
-- Ensure logo is displayed with address details Underneath
+- Ensure logo is displayed with address details underneath.
-- Ensue icons are shown for phone number and email
+- Ensure icons are shown for phone number and email.
-- Ensure Google Maps is rendered on page
+- Ensure Google Map is rendered on page
-- Ensure Google Maps has a marker displayed of correct location
+- Ensure Google Map has a marker displayed of correct location.
-- Ensure Google Maps marker, up click opens up info window
+- Ensure Google Map marker, upon click, opens up info window.
 - Ensure info window displays logo and correct opening times.
-- Ensure Contact form renders on page
+- Ensure Contact form renders on page.
 - Ensure contact form has the header `GET IN TOUCH` along with icon.
 - Ensure contact form has three fields with correct placeholder names.
-- Ensure `SEND´ icon is displayed at bottom of form with icon.
+- Ensure `SEND´ link is displayed at bottom of form with icon.
-- Ensure send icon has white font over an orange background and when hovered over changed opacity.
+- Ensure send icon has white font over an orange background and when hovered over changes opacity.
 - For mobile devices ensure similar tests above are carried out.
-- For mobile devices ensure similar tests above are carried out.

 **Contact Form**

 - Ensure the `Name` and `Email` fields are prefilled with registered users details.
 - Test required fields by leaving blank while other fields are inputted and try to send.
 - Ensure `Email` cannot be filled out without correct `@` sign and `.com`.
 - Ensure error messages appear for user when fields are missing or not filled in correctly.
 - Fill in contact form and click send.
-Users should then be redirected to confirmation email page.
+Users should then be redirected to a confirmation email page.
-- Ensure pop-up windows appears with message confirming email section
+- Ensure pop-up windows appears with message confirming email sent.
-- Check that email has been received
+- Check that email has been sent.
 - Ensure `Keep Shopping` link is displayed under confirmation success page.
 - Ensure `Keep Shopping` link has black font and is underlined, and when hovered over changes opacity.
-- Ensure `Keep Shopping` directs user back to product page
+- Ensure `Keep Shopping` navigates user back to `Product` page
 - For mobile devices ensure similar tests above are carried out.

 **Layout**

 - The `Contact` page should have a 2 column structure for desktop and a 1 column structure for mobile.
 - For Desktop the first column should display address and map content and then the second column the contact form.
-- For mobile the address and map will be displayed first and then contact form
+- For mobile the address and map will be displayed first and then ther contact form

 ### About